 A server instance enters the SHUTDOWN state as result of a Shutdown or Force Shutdown command.
 In addition, a server instance can kill itself when it detects, as a result of self-health monitoring, that it has become unstable.
 Only a server instance with its Auto Kill If Failed attribute is true will kill itself when it detects that it is failed.
-For more information, see "Automatic Restart for Failed Server Instances" on page 4-2.
+For more information, see Section 4.1.3, "Automatic Restart for Failed Server Instances".